gssakash/gssakash/README.md

 </strong>
 </p>
 <br />
+-->
+- 🙂 I am currently a Sophomore who is pursuing a Bachelor’s degree in Computer Science from SRM Institute Of Science and Technology, Chennai, India.
 - 🤝 I am currently looking for Internships as a __Flutter App Developer__ or a __Full Stack (MERN) Web Developer__.
 - 🔭 I am currently working on some side projects and competitive programming.
 - 🌱 I am currently learning Flutter and Improving my existing Knowledge.